Vivitrol for Opioid and Alcohol Addiction: Side Effects, Benefits & Risks

 • The injection must be given by a certified health professional

-A long-acting injectable form of naltrexone, Vivitrol is used in the maintenance treatment of opioid or alcohol dependence
+Vivitrol is a long-acting injectable form of naltrexone.
+It is used in the maintenance treatment of opioid or alcohol dependence.

 Vivitrol is the brand name of a medication known as naltrexone.
 Vivitrol is available as a long-acting injection.
 It is FDA-approved for the treatment of alcohol or opioid dependence.